imhicihu/Bibliographical-hybrid-mobile-app/README.md

 # Rationale #

-Workflow / Seminal Project: A kind of hybrid app involving different languages and tools: ~~Xcode~~, Swift, a browser, Javascript, React Native, Html5, Css3, device emulators and many more.
+Workflow / Seminal Project: A kind of hybrid app involving different languages and tools: ~~Xcode, Swift~~, a browser, Javascript, React Native, Html5, Css3, device emulators and many more.
 This is an in-house solution with a technological update and upgrade.

 ### What is this repository for? ###